suryam789/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/smart-parking/docs/user-guide/how-to-deploy-with-edge-orchestrator.md

 ### Access the **Smart Parking** Sample Application

-1. Download the kubeconfig of the cluster of the Edge Node on which the Application has been deployed.
-Refer [Kubeconfig Download](<https://docs.openedgeplatform.intel.com/edge-manage-docs/dev/user_guide/set_up_edge_infra/clusters/accessing_clusters.html>).
+1. Download the kubeconfig file of the edge node cluster that contains the deployed application.
+See  [Kubeconfig Download](<https://docs.openedgeplatform.intel.com/edge-manage-docs/dev/user_guide/set_up_edge_infra/clusters/accessing_clusters.html>).

-1. Follow the steps described in the **Smart Parking** [Documentation](<how-to-deploy-helm.md>) on usage of the application.
+1. Follow the steps in the **Smart Parking** [Documentation](<how-to-deploy-helm.md>) on the usage of the application.

-   > Note: Skip the Deploy helm chart step
+   > Note: Skip the Deploy Helm Chart step.